XeryusTC/map18xx/README.md

 ===========================

 Will build 18xx assets in a deterministic way.
 Currently focussed on tile manifests, printable tile sheets and maps.
-The program takes a bunch of TOML files which dictate what it should do.
+The program takes a bunch of JSON files which dictate what it should do.
 It outputs to SVG files, scaled to fit A4 paper.

 ## Hexagon space
 Items within a hex are usually given in hexagon-space.
-This is a 3D space where the axis are at 60° to each other.
+This is a 3 dimensional space where the axis are at 60° to each other.
 An example of the axis is given below.
 Note that the orientation of the axis when the hexagons are oriented with horizontal edges differs from when the hexagons are oriented with vertical edges.

 Instead of using coordinates in hexagon-space there are these position codes